himanshum9/go-poc/Important Golang Questions.md

      Deployment -> manages Replicaset and allow updates/rollback StatefulSet - > similar to deployment but manages storage and pod names and make them fixed.

+gcloud container clusters get-credentials CLUSTER_NAME --region REGION
+|^for authentication

+kubectl config get-clusters

 Que:

+Employees(id, name, dept_id, salary, manager_id)
+Departments(id, name)

+second highest salary
+SLEECT MAX(SALARY) FROM employees WHERE salary < (SELECT MAX(salary) from employyes)

+Find employees who earn more than their manager.

+SELECT * FROM employees e
+JOIN employees m on e.manager_id = m.id
+WHERE e.salary > m.salary

+Find duplicate employee names.

+SELECT name, count(*) FROM employees group by name HAVING count(*) > 1;

+Get department with the highest average salary.

+SELECT department,avg(salary) as avgSal from employee JOIN department on department.id = employee.id
+WHERE Group by employee.name order by avgSal DESC LIMIT 1;

+Find nth highest salary (say 3rd highest).

+SELECT salary From employee WHERE salary = (SELECT DISTINCT(salary) from employee ORDER by salary DESC LIMIT 1 OFFSET 2);

+List employees who don’t belong to any department.

+SELECT * FROM employee e
+left join department d on d.id = e.dept_id
+WHERE e.id IS NULL;

+Show employees with the highest salary in each department.

+Find departments with no employees.